mzhang/motivateMe/README.md

 # zenMachine
-a discord bot for rainy days
+a discord bot for living, laughing and loving

-A discord bot for you need a push in the right direction but no friends to help you.
+a discord bot for when you need a push in the right direction.

-[.motivate] to get yourself going again.
+a discord bot for when you need focus.

+a discord bot for when you need resolve.

+[.motivate] for a dose of motivation.

+[.meditate] for a guided meditation session.
+How long?
+Forever.

 Invite at: